-In relation to our audit of the financial report of MEO Australia Limited for the financial year ended 30 June 2015, to the best of my knowledge and belief, there have been no contraventions of the auditor independence requirements of the Corporations Act 2001 or any applicable code of professional conduct.
+As lead auditor for the audit of MEO Australia Limited for the financial year ended 30 June 2016, I declare to the best of my knowledge and belief, there have been:

+- a. no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - b. no contraventions of any applicable code of professional conduct in relation to the audit.